rubennc91/ruben-nieto/content/home/experience.md

   location = "Móstoles (Madrid) - Spain"
   date_start = "2021-01-16"
   date_end = "2021-10-31"
+  description = """
-  description = """In the 2020-21 academic year I taught:
+  # In the 2020-21 academic year I taught:
-  * Theory lesson of Hospital Engineering for the Bachelors Degree in Biomedical Engineering.
+  #* Theory lesson of Hospital Engineering for the Bachelors Degree in Biomedical Engineering.
 [EN]
-  * Theory lesson of Electrical Engineering and Electronics for the Bachelor's Degrees in Industrial Organization Engineering.
+  #* Theory lesson of Electrical Engineering and Electronics for the Bachelor's Degrees in Industrial Organization Engineering.
 [ES]
-  * Laboratory of Electrical Engineering and Electronics for the Materials Engineering Bachelors Degree.
+  #* Laboratory of Electrical Engineering and Electronics for the Materials Engineering Bachelors Degree.
 [ES]
-  * Laboratory of Electrical Engineering and Electronics for the Mechanical Engineering Bachelors Degree.
+  #* Laboratory of Electrical Engineering and Electronics for the Mechanical Engineering Bachelors Degree.
 [ES]
-  * Laboratory of Analog Electronics for the Bachelors Degree in Industrial Electronics and Automation Engineering.
+  #* Laboratory of Analog Electronics for the Bachelors Degree in Industrial Electronics and Automation Engineering.
 [ES]
-  * Laboratory of Fundamentals of Engineering of Electrical Engineering for the Bachelors Degree in Industrial Electronics and Automation Engineering.
+  #* Laboratory of Fundamentals of Engineering of Electrical Engineering for the Bachelors Degree in Industrial Electronics and Automation Engineering.
 [ES]
-  * Laboratory of Automatic Regulation I for the Bachelors Degree in Industrial Electronics and Automation Engineering.
-[ES]"""
+  # * Laboratory of Automatic Regulation I for the Bachelors Degree in Industrial Electronics and Automation Engineering.
+[ES]
+  """

 # date_end = "2021-04-30"
 [[experience]]